theBlackBoxSociety/HTML-CSS-tutorial/03_css.md

 3 different ways to apply CSS to HTML:

-- External stylesheets.
+1. External stylesheets
-- Internal stylesheets.
+2. Internal stylesheets
-- Inline CSS.
+3. Inline CSS

 ### External stylesheets

 - This is what we used so far.
-- This is the most common and most useful.
+- This is the most common and most useful way of working.
 - The CSS rules are in an external, separate document.
 - The external document is linked to the HTML document with a `<link>` element in the `<head>`.